British Columbia is home to many innovative, world-class companies.

 Northeast

-The Northeast region is one of the fastest-growing thanks to the rapid development of the energy sector.
-The province’s highest employment rate drives the region’s economy, fueled by opportunities in natural gas production and coal mining.
-Capital investment in the natural resource industries, including clean energy, shows consistent growth.
+The Northeast Region is growing through rapid development of the energy sector, driven by opportunities in natural gas production and coal mining.
+Capital investment in the natural resource industries, including natural gas, shows consistent growth.

 • Population: 72,300